The Science of Tajweed & The Definition Of Tajweed

 As for sound layers, there is no problem if the reader of the Quran wants

-to move from layer to another, if it was from a letter to letter.
+to move from one layer to another, if it is from one letter to letter.

 tunes

-abide one sound layer (while pronouncing) one letter, because of lack of
+abide one sound layer (while pronouncing) one letter, because of a lack of

-a commitment that, cut the letter to many letters, and the scholars
+a commitment that cut the letter into many letters, and the scholars

 As for lengthening Madd and ghunnah, the reader must abide by the